Alfred Henry Gill

+Early life and career

 He was born in Rochdale, the son of John and Mary (née Stott) Gill, and educated at St. Mary's Elementary School, Balderstone.
 He started work in a cotton mill at the age of 10, became an active campaigner for workers' rights and rose to be General Secretary of the Bolton Operative Spinners Association, a locally important trade union.
 He also served as a Justice of the Peace (JP) for Bolton from 1899.

+Political career

 In 1906 he entered Parliament as the junior MP for Bolton, one of the 29 original members of the Parliamentary Labour Party.
-Their victories in the polls were made possible by a deal with the Liberal Party whereby the Liberals would give up selected seats and support the Labour candidate instead.
-He subsequently held the seat, latterly as the senior MP, until his death from anaemia.
+Their victories in the polls were made possible by a deal with the Liberal Party, whereby the Liberals would give up selected seats and support the Labour candidate instead.
+He subsequently held the seat, latterly as the senior MP, until his death from anaemia in 1914.
 Throughout his time in Parliament he fought for better health and safety in the workplace.
 At the time of his death he was vice-chairman of the Parliamentary Labour Party.